 Overall, items not covered beneath commercial property insurance are:

-• Commercial Vehicles.
+Commercial Vehicles.
 Even if you use a personal vehicle for work purposes, you may need commercial auto insurance.
 Commercial property also may not cover equipment in transit.

-• Cyberattacks.
+Cyberattacks.
 You can purchase cyber liability insurance to protect client information or assets stored digitally.
 Commercial property will cover the physical computer except in cases of normal wear and tear or hardware/software failure.

-• Earthquakes or floods.
+Earthquakes or floods.
 Earthquake coverage and flood coverage almost always come as an additional policy.
 If your area is prone to either of these perils, you may want to invest in extra insurance.

-• Embezzlement and employee theft.
+Embezzlement and employee theft.
 Commercial property insurance doesn’t help if an employee steals from the company or embezzles money.
 For this, you may need crime insurance.

-• Liability.
+Liability.
 Liability insurance comes with most business policies but doesn’t involve commercial property insurance.
 Commercial property insurance only pays for damages to the physical property and won’t cover you if someone decides to sue.

-• Medical expenses.
+Medical expenses.
 If someone is injured on your property or by your equipment, you may need liability insurance to pay for the damages, as commercial property insurance won’t.

-• Power failure.
+Power failure.
 If damage or loss occurs due to a power outage in your area, commercial property insurance likely won’t cover you.

 How Does Commercial Property Insurance Work?

 When creating your commercial property insurance policy, take into account both the value of the company buildings and contents as well as the type of policy you want.
-There are two ways to receive compensation for items lost due to a covered peril: replacement cost and actual cash value
+There are two ways to receive compensation for items lost due to a covered peril: replacement cost and actual cash value.

-With replacement cost value policy, you will receive the exact amount it would take to replace or rebuild the property or items lost.
+With a replacement cost value policy, you will receive the exact amount it would take to replace or rebuild the property or items lost.
 If you choose to receive the actual cash value of the items or building, you will receive payment that accounts for depreciation.
 In other words, if the value of your equipment goes down over time, you will receive the depreciated value when your claim is approved.
 Make sure your policy is the policy you want and need for your business.

 How Much Does Commercial Property Insurance Cost?